Reasonably Projected Annual Income

 Calculating RPAI

-To calculate the monthly RPAI, the EW shall divide the determined RPAI amount by twelve.
-The EW should then compare the individual's CMI amount to the RPAI amount and use whichever budget period has the lowest monthly income.
+To calculate the monthly RPAI, the SSBS shall divide the determined RPAI amount by twelve.
+The SSBS should then compare the individual's CMI amount to the RPAI amount and use whichever budget period has the lowest monthly income.
 Verification of RPAI is required if the self-attested income information is not reasonably compatible with the Federal Data Services Hub (FDSH).
 A sworn statement (either verbal or written) may be accepted as a last resort.
 If RPAI budgeting is used, MC beneficiaries must still report any future changes in income.

 Note: RPAI is terminology specific to MAGI MC.
 Due to policy differences and current system functionality, Covered CA will reference the MAGI MC RPAI as PAI.

 ExampleExamplePerson B works as a lifeguard during spring and summer.
 They apply for MAGI MC on June 1, and state they have a CMI of $1,500, but also report they are a seasonal worker and only receive this income from April through September.
 From October through March, they receive no wages.
 Person A also states that they had the same schedule in the previous year and expects it will continue.
 They provide verification that the fluctuating income can be reasonably predicted so the RPAI budget may be applied.
-To determine the RPAI income, the EW multiplies their CMI of $1,500 by six months (the total months in which the income was received) and then divides that amount by twelve to obtain the RPAI. ($1,500x6=$9,000. $9,000 divided by 12 months=$750 per month RPAI).
+To determine the RPAI income, the SSBS multiplies their CMI of $1,500 by six months (the total months in which the income was received) and then divides that amount by twelve to obtain the RPAI. ($1,500x6=$9,000. $9,000 divided by 12 months=$750 per month RPAI).

 Related Topics